 The Pentland Firth tidal power plant is planned to be developed in two phases.
 A demonstration phase (Phase 1A) comprises four 1.5MW turbines.
 Andritz Hydro Hammerfest (AHH) supplied three turbines and Atlantis supplied the fourth turbine.

-Each turbine is installed on the seabed with a gravity-base turbine support structure and a 4.4kV turbine subsea cable.
+Each turbine is installed on the seabed with a gravity-base turbine support structure and 4.4kV turbine subsea cable.

 The environmental impact assessment (EIA) for the first phase was completed by Xodus under a contract awarded by MeyGen.